Diagnostic methods and aims:

 Tongue observation

-The tongue will be red, dry, and rough in wind disorder.
-In bile disorder, the tongue will be covered by a thick, pale yellow coating of phlegm.
+The tongue will be red, dry, and rough in a wind disorder.
+In a bile disorder, the tongue will be covered by a thick, pale yellow coating of phlegm.
 In phlegm disorder, the tongue will have a pale, thick layer of inactivity and a dull, smooth, and moist texture.

 Anamnesis/questioning